coronel08/website-vid-project/README.md

 This was used to practice html & css styling with very simple Javascript.

 Built using html/css/javascript project
 Uses a video for the background.
+Also using Nginx/Docker for ddeployment

 Followed this [youtube tutorial](https://www.youtube.com/watch?v=8MgpE2DTTKA) on styling the css Code snippets will be in Notes